naqushab/SearchEngineScrapy/SetupGuide_System.md

 Example (To crawl 5 pages of search results for PDFs with keyword 'Machine Learning', store URLs in output_filename.csv and download the files in the downloadFolder mentioned):

 To use Bing Search Engine:
-`scrapy crawl SearchEngineScrapy -a searchQuery="Machine Learning" -a fileType="pdf" -a searchEngine="bing" -a pages=5 -a downloadFolder=/path/to/download_folder/ -o pdfs_final_bing.csv`
+`scrapy crawl SearchEngineScrapy -a searchQuery="Machine Learning" -a fileType="pdf" -a searchEngine="bing" -a pages=5 -a downloadFolder=/path/to/download_folder/ -o output_filename.csv`

 (output_filename will contain URLs that are of filetype: pdf and query: 'Machine Learning' and a downloads folder will be created that will have all the files downloaded.)